Karnov: IBM PC

 The IBM PC compatibles port was developed by Quicksilver Software.
 Like Quicksilver's other Data East ports, such as Commando, Ikari Warriors, and Guerrilla War, it was sold as a self-booting disk.

-Famicom/NES
+NES

-The Famicom version was co-developed by Data East (design and audio) and SAS Sakata (programming).
-It was released on December 18, 1987 in Japan by Namco, and shortly thereafter on its North American equivalent, the NES, in 1988 by Data East itself.
-Although it plays very similarly to the arcade game there are some noticeable differences:
+The Famicom/NES version was co-developed by Data East (design and audio) and SAS Sakata (programming).
+It was released on December 18, 1987 in Japan by Namco, and in North America in January 1988 by Data East.
+Although it plays similarly to the arcade game, there are some noticeable differences: